DsumitON/Sumit_Resume/README.md

 # Sumit_Resume
-I am a motivated and technically skilled Master’s student in Smart Energy with a major in Robotics at the University of Vaasa, combining a solid academic foundation with hands-on experience in machine vision, machine learning, robotics, and automation.
-With a professional background in IT cloud infrastructure management, project management, and IT system administration, I bring a unique combination of technical expertise and cross-functional experience.
-I am currently transitioning from IT infrastructure into the fields of robotics, artificial intelligence, and machine learning, aiming to leverage my background to excel in the development of intelligent systems and automation solutions.
-I am passionate about sustainable technologies, smart city innovations, and the integration of intelligent systems that create meaningful impact.
-I am actively seeking opportunities to contribute to forward-thinking organizations that value innovation, sustainability, and real-world outcomes.
+Innovative and technically skilled professional transitioning from IT infrastructure and cloud systems into advanced robotics, AI, and automation.
+Currently pursuing a Master of Science in Technology (Smart Energy – Robotics major) at the University of Vaasa with a strong academic record, specializing in machine learning, intelligent robotics, and embedded system design.
+Skilled in ROS, Gazebo, ABB RobotStudio, Machine Vision, and Deep Learning (PyTorch, TensorFlow), with hands-on experience in robot simulation, perception systems, GNSS-based navigation, and Kalman filtering.
+Proficient in Python, C, and C++, with practical knowledge in sensor fusion, SLAM, and control systems.
+Combining a foundation in cloud and software systems (AWS, Azure) with AI-driven problem solving and robotics R&D to develop scalable, real-world automation solutions.

 NB:
 **I hold a long-term, valid Type A work permit (specialist category) in Finland and am open to relocation.**